What to Pack for the Ride

 If you are headed off exploring on your own you will definitely need to bring a good bike lock.
 When you’re traveling with the group we’ll have someone to watch your bike whenever we stop, so you won’t need to lock-up then.
 At night your bike goes in your hotel room -- safe and sound.
 (Bali has no more crime than anywhere else, but I wouldn't leave my bike unlocked at home in front of a store or restaurant, so....)

-IF you are using your smartphone to see digital maps of the route each day (OPTIONAL -- NOT required), that can eat up a lot of battery power.
-Consider buying an additional phone battery pack like this one.
+IF you are using your smartphone while pedaling that can eat up a lot of battery power.
+Consider buying an additional phone battery pack like .
 (Other styles and brands are absolutely fine).

-Using your phone for navigation?
+Using your phone for navigation or as a bike computer?
+(Again... not required...)
 Bring a way to mount your phone to your handlebars.
-Here's one model I like.
+I like.
 (Again, other brands are fine).
 If you are renting a bike in Bali a phone mount is NOT included -- be sure to bring your own.
 We can help you install it on your rental bike.
 Be sure to remove it at the end of the trip and take it home with you.

 All Your Charging Cables